airou-lab/docs/src/lionn/hardware/README.md

 # Hardware

 The hardware is based on the MIT Aerospace Control Lab's [nx Platform](https://gitlab.com/mit-acl/fsw/vehicle-builds/nx).
+Also see [their list of parts](https://docs.google.com/spreadsheets/d/1Wlv0AggwJEXu4AvRRExc7lY3p_MQ_X4-Evwyve9mzvk/edit#gid=0).

 ## Components
 Below is a comprehensive list of the parts used to build the drone platform.